FunkinCrew/Funkin/README.md

 > Full mod support with Polymod (with a mod loader)!

-Support for custom songs, characters, stages, weeks, cutscenes (dialogue, and video!!!! (lots of formats)), all without modifying the source code!
+Support for custom songs, characters, stages, weeks, cutscenes (dialogue, and video), all without modifying the source code!
 All you have to do is follow a guide that I will be making in the future and then you can make as many mods as you want!

 > Custom Cutscenes